 Course Description: Fundamental physical principles of solid state devices are presented.
 Brief review of Quantum Mechanics.
 Applications of modern semiconductor devices that uses the Quantum Mechanics principles.
 The operation principle of modern semiconductor devices is explained from Quantum Mechanics and these principles are used to extend the students’ knowledge of devices used in electronic circuits.

-Prerequisites: EECE 3010 (EECE 010) with minimum grade of C, ELEN 3110 (EECE 121) with minimum grade of C, and PHYS 1004 (PHYS 004) or PHYS 1014 (PHYS 014)
+Prerequisites: EECE 3010, ELEN 3110, and PHYS 1004 or PHYS 1014.

-Elective course in the Electrical Engineering program.
+Selected Elective in the Electronic Devices and Systems area.

 Contribution to Professional Component: Engineering Science 100%